rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-09-how-i-cleared-azure-fundamental-certification-az-900.md

 ## How to Motivate yourself?

 In order to go out of you comfort zone and do something is the most challenging work.
 You have to keep yourself motivated that is the `mantra` and also difficult work.
 Many people loose their heart and stop working towards their goal.
 So I would ask you to first find your inspiration behind the work that you are doing.
-Find our why you want to do something get answer and stick to it.
-Whenever you get de-motivated read the answer that you found before starting your journey and motivate yourself.
-Or find out new motivation to work again.
+Find/discover why you want to do/become something?
+Get their answers and stick to it.
+Whenever you get de-motivated read the answers that you discovered before starting your journey and motivate yourself.
+Or find out new motivation to work again and get going.

 Very important thing is to keep yourself motivated to prepare and give exams.
-Specially when you are a working professional and having married with family and kids.
+Specially, when you are a working professional and having married with family and kids.
 You will be almost busy with work and family and seldom get chance to carve out time to learn new things.

-I am getting up at 5 AM (yes sacrificing my favorite sleep) and scheduling my studies accordingly.
+So what and how I did?
+Well, I am getting up at 5 AM (yes sacrificing my favorite sleep) and scheduling my studies accordingly.
 I used to learn Azure in the morning time before my office starts.
-In order to keep my self motivated I used to read [Swami Vivekananda](https://en.wikipedia.org/wiki/Swami_Vivekananda).
-One of his best quote that I remember is:
+Like I said you have to keep yourself motivated and find your inspiration.
+In order to keep my-self motivated, I am reading [Swami Vivekananda](https://en.wikipedia.org/wiki/Swami_Vivekananda).
+One of his best quotes that I remember is:

 _"Whatever you believe, that you will be.
 [There is nothing to obstruct you!"_](https://quoteideas.com/swami-vivekananda-quotes/)

-So find-out your motivation and keep yourself inspired and keep working towards upgrading your IT skills.
+So find-out your motivation and keep yourself inspired and keep working towards upgrading your IT skills or goal.

 ## Will AZ-900 exam certification expires?